4 Ways to Stay Ahead of LTL Shipping Issues

-Second – Upgrade Your TMS Solutions
+Upgrade Your TMS Solutions

 For those unaware, transportation management systems (TMS) are the software that manages communication between an order management system, warehouse/distribution center, and carriers for shipment.
 It was initially developed to consolidate LTL freight shipments in one, easy-to-access platform.
 As technology has improved, TMS solutions have expanded to offering advanced shipping programs, load optimization, route planning and optimization, freight audit and payment, and improved communication.

-Third – Learn More About Freight Audit & Payments
+Learn More About Freight Audit & Payments

-Finally – Improve Contract Negotiation Resources
+Improve Contract Negotiation Resources

 The key to avoiding any problem is first understanding the root issues.
-When it comes to LTL shipping, having a solid pool of quality carriers, using the best TMS software solutions, staying ahead of contracts, and thoroughly auditing freight invoices is the key to avoiding most LTL-sourced headaches.
+When it comes to LTL shipping, there are many things that help ensure success.
+These things include having a solid pool of quality carriers, using the best TMS software solutions, staying ahead of contracts, and thoroughly auditing freight invoices.
+These things are truly the keys to avoiding most LTL headaches.
 A professional 3PL can significantly help with each of these 4 common LTL shipping solutions.